nseifert/oddities/auto_splatalogue/README.md

 a given intensity threshold and return the N closest Splatalogue results for each peakpicked frequency.

+There is additional information under __main__ on usage instructions.

 Library prerequisties:
 * Numpy
 * Requests